UPPMAX/uppmax_intro_python/docs/sessions/working_with_python_scripts.md

     Teaching goals are:

-    - Learners have practiced using the UPPMAX documentation
+    - Learners have practiced using the documentation of their HPC cluster
     - Learners have created a Python script
     - Learners have run a Python script